garrandall/popular-music-data/tracks/the-love-i-saw-in-you-was-just-a-mirage-smokey-robinson-the-miracles.md

 Whooh yeah
 Just like the desert shows a thirsty man
 A green oasis where there's only sand
-Ooh ooh ooh you lured me into something I should have dodged
+Ohohoohou lured me into something I should have dodged